thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 performance is possible when incorporating similarity metric values from neighboring blocks prior to displacement estimation.

-The method described in this article is analogous to regularization algorithms that minimize a cost function involving the similarity metric and the continuity [Rivaz2008]_ [Jiang2009]_ [Pellot-Barakat2004]_.
+The method described in this chapter is analogous to regularization algorithms that minimize a cost function involving the similarity metric and the continuity [Rivaz2008,Jiang2009,Pellot-Barakat2004]_.
 However, transforming the similarity metric image into a probability distribution allows use of the similarity metric's weight in determining displacements to vary dynamically depending on the local uncertainty.
 The weight of the similarity metric does not depend on its